mayyas-nakhli/noon-forecast/README.md

 - `/src`: Contains the source code of the React Native app.
   - `/components`: Contains reusable UI components.
+  - `/data`: Contains constants.
+  - `/requests`: Contains the code for making API requests and the corresponding React Query definitions.
-  - `/screens`: Contains different app screens/components.
+  - `/screens`: Contains different app screens.
   - `/utils`: Contains utility functions.
-  - `/data`: Contains constants.
   - `/schemas`: Contains Zod schemas.
   - `/types`: Contains types and interfaces.
-- `/App.js`: The entry point of the app.
+  - `/services`: Contains the definitions and configurations for the API Client and React Query Client, along with handlers for API responses and errors.
 - `/assets`: Contains static assets like images and fonts.
-- `package.json`: Defines project metadata and dependencies.

 ## Dependencies